dklight/pleco/README.md

-# Guppy
+# Pleco
-Guppy is a complete fishtank controller, intended to be run on a RaspberryPI embeded system
+Pleco is a complete fishtank controller, intended to be run on a RaspberryPI

 # Features
  * Simple 220V on/of using relay controller board